xrick/extremeText/README.md

 # extremeText

-extremeText is an extension of fastText library for multi-label classification including extreme cases with hundreds of thousands and millions of labels.
+extremeText is an extension of [fastText](https://github.com/facebookresearch/fastText) library for multi-label classification including extreme cases with hundreds of thousands and millions of labels.

 extremeText adds new options for fastText supervised command:

 ```
 $ ./extremetext supervised

-New loss for multi-label classification:
+New losses for multi-label classification:
+  -loss sigmoid
   -loss plt           (Probabilistic Labels Tree)

 With the following optional arguments: